 You can’t really buy a basic Ford Puma, which explains why it looks relatively expensive on the used market (especially compared to the dreadful EcoSport).
-The most affordable models are badged Titanium, meaning you get things like cruise control, an eight-inch navigation system and rear parking sensors.
+The most affordable models are badged Ford Puma Titanium, meaning you get things like cruise control, an eight-inch navigation system and rear parking sensors.
 Massage seats, too.
-Yup - on the entry-level car.
+Yup – on the entry-level car.

 Most people will be tempted by the sportier Puma ST-Line or Puma ST-Line X models, while early cars were also offered with Puma First Edition packs.
-Depending on trim level, these adding features like extra driver assistance features or a panoramic sunroof.
+Depending on trim level, these add features like extra driver assistance features or a panoramic sunroof.

 Comfort and design: Ford Puma interior

 "There’s nothing revolutionary about the Ford Puma’s interior design.
 It looks an awful lot like a Fiesta, particularly up front.
 A Peugeot 2008 is more stylish inside, while we rate the Volkswagen T-Roc’s minimalist (if a little dull) approach."